DaRos97/Quenches/new_1D/README.md

 States are obtained through a linear ramp of total time 500 ns starting from the staggered state and arriving to the gappless state.
 Model is XX+YY + staggered Z.

+Filling of initial state -> still need to make it work

 ## Analysis
 `analysis.py`

 Here we compute some things on the correlators.

+`energy_jeronimo.py`
+Extract the final energy (end of ramp) for different ramp times and divide by nn coupling J to get a comparison with experimental energy.

 ## Experimental parameters